Skip to main content

 Sunday, April 7

-"I.S.E.E. - Eclipses From An Astronomer's Perspective" Presentation by Mubdi Rahman, PhD, astronomer from Toronto, Canada 2:30 pm (location TBD)
+"I.S.E.E. - Eclipses From An Astronomer's Perspective" Presentation by Mubdi Rahman, PhD, astronomer from Toronto, Canada 2:30 pm (Bradford Room)

 Viewing of the Night Sky at GU's Ayers Field Station 8pm - 10 pm